FASP-QAT/qat-documentation/docs/user/11-forecasting-module-forecasting.md

 **Use cases:**

-  - <u>Viral Load tests</u> are used by various populations, but all populations will use the same mix of instruments.
+  - **Viral Load tests** are used by various populations, but all populations will use the same mix of instruments.
 Start with a demographic tree which ends in multiple populations.
 The different populations need to be summed and the various instrument branches sit under the sum.
-  - <u>Malaria Patients</u> enter the health system through different channels (community health workers vs public health facilities), which have different testing algorithms, but once a patient tests positive, they receive the same “mix” of treatments.
+  - **Malaria Patients** enter the health system through different channels (community health workers vs public health facilities), which have different testing algorithms, but once a patient tests positive, they receive the same “mix” of treatments.
 The different populations testing positive need to summed and the various treatment regimens sit under the sum
-  - Various <u>Contraceptive Methods</u> differ in how they are calculated, but they all derive from the same country population, which needs to be updated each quantification, and may have modeling over time.
+  - Various **Contraceptive Methods** differ in how they are calculated, but they all derive from the same country population, which needs to be updated each quantification, and may have modeling over time.
 One tree can be built for implants and injectables, and another built for condoms, but the two trees are linked together at the country population node so their values remain consistent

 **How to link values**